riconaranjo/iOS-Curriculum/README.md

 ## The Finish Line

-If you made it through all of these workshop, then congratulations!
-You are now a super totally official certified 🔥 iOS Master.
+If you made it through all of these workshops, then congratulations!
+You are now a super totally officially certified 🔥 iOS Master.
 I hope you learned a lot and enjoyed participating in my workshops.

 After this I would suggest you keep going, try and make something you think would be cool to make; perhaps make something that you can't find on the app store, or perhaps see if you can replicate an already famous app.